gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Integration.md

 ## Start SDK

 The SDK provides a custom `UIViewController` object, which can be presented modally.
 It handles the complete process from showing the onboarding until providing a UI for the analysis.

-Gini Capture SDK offers two different ways of the networking implementation:
+Gini Capture SDK offers two different ways of implementing networking:

+* Default Networking (Recommended)
+* Custom Networking

 ### Default Networking (Recommended)